 Coronavirus support for the self-employed

 We have come a long way as a nation since the Chancellor announced his plan of support for self-employed individuals at the end of March.
-The Coronavirus Job Retention Scheme (“CJRS”) started to pay out to employers who have furloughed their staff at the end of April and now the Self Employment Income Support Scheme (“SEISS”) is set to roll out from 13 May with payments from 25 May.
+The Coronavirus Job Retention Scheme (“CJRS”) started to pay out to employers who have furloughed their staff at the end of April and May saw the Self Employment Income Support Scheme (“SEISS”) rolled out.

-In headline terms, a self-employed person can claim a grant of up to £2,500 per month for the three months, March to May 2020 if they meet the conditions.
+In headline terms, a self-employed person can claim two grants.
+The first grant of up to £2,500 per month for the three months, March to May 2020 if they meet the conditions.
+They can now also claim a second and final grant capped at £6,570 in August.
+The second grant will be worth 70% of their average monthly trading profits and be paid out in a single instalment covering three months’ worth of profits.

 Who can apply?